engobayzakzak/6-DOF_Robotic_Manipulator_Digital-Twin/Technical_Report.md

-Technical Report: Modeling, Differential Kinematics, and Real-Time Control of a 6-DOF Industrial Digital Twin
+# Technical Report: Modeling, Differential Kinematics, and Real-Time Control of a 6-DOF Industrial Digital-Twin

-**Author:** CVSP Mechatronics & Autonomous Systems Team
-**Date:** August 2026
-**Target Platform:** ROS 2 Jazzy / Gazebo Sim / MoveIt 2

 ---